markyasser/job-management/README.md

 1. **Job Execution Logic**: The job execution logic is not fully implemented.
 The system only tracks state changes but does not actually perform any actions for jobs.
 This will require an additional execution engine.

-2. **Concurrency Handling**: The job execution logic is not fully implemented.
-The system only tracks state changes but does not actually perform any actions for jobs.
-This will require an additional execution engine.
+2. **In-Memory Database**: The in-memory H2 database is not suitable for production use.
+A persistent database like PostgreSQL or MySQL should be used.

 ## Deployment Options